| Also see http://www.ivorcatt.com/585.htm https://www.georgakopoulos.org/luca-turin/ 1.

 force and therefore perhaps no electrolysis.

-This expt is done with pure water and again with acid in the water.
+expt is done with pure water and again with acid in

-The source delivers a steady voltage into the same twisted pair, which is
+source delivers a steady voltage into the same twisted pair, which is terminated at the end in 20 ohms.
+This time there is never a physical force

 between the wires (= electrodes).
 Does electrolysis result?
 This expt